BloomTechBackend/bd-13-2-codealong-http-methods/README.md

 # BD Code-Along 13.2 - HTTP requests

+## We will learn

-We will be using CURL commands to make API calls.
-We will be practicing using GET, POST and PUT HTTP methods to make these calls.
+- How to use CURL commands to make API calls.
+We will be practicing using HTTP GET, POST and PUT methods to make these calls.

 ## Requirements